Family Breathing Coaching

 Strategies for easily anchoring your breathing practice onto other regular routines you already have in place

-We offer custom coaching sessions for parents of babies and toddlers, and families, to transition from mouth breathing to nasal breathing.
+We offer custom coaching sessions for families with babies and toddlers, elementary- and middle-school kids, to transition from mouth breathing to nasal breathing.

-We can work with you online wherever you are, or at our San Francisco Bay Area office.
+We can work with you online wherever you are.

 Lisa Bowen has been coaching people with labored breathing since 2011.